What are the warning signs of heat related illnesses and how do you prevent it?

-- Recognize it: Muscle cramps in the abdomen, arms or legs during heavy exercise or strenuous activity.
+- Watch for: Muscle cramps in the abdomen, arms or legs during heavy exercise or strenuous activity.

-- Treat it: Stop exercising immediately.
+- How to treat Heat Cramps: Stop exercising immediately.
 Rehydrate with water.

-- Recognize it: An area of red pimples or small blisters caused by sweat ducts becoming blocked and swelling.
+- Watch for: An area of red pimples or small blisters caused by sweat ducts becoming blocked and swelling.

-- Treat it: Keep the area dry and head inside where it's cooler and less humid.
+- How to treat heat rash: Keep the area dry and head inside where it's cooler and less humid.

-- Recognize it: Heavy sweating, pale skin, muscle cramps, dizziness, nausea and more.
+- Watch for: Heavy sweating, pale skin, muscle cramps, dizziness, nausea and more.

-- Treat it: Rehydrate with cool beverages and head inside.
+- How to treat heat exhaustion: Rehydrate with cool beverages and head inside.
 If symptoms get worse or last longer than an hour, call 911.

-- Recognize it: Hot, dry skin or heavy sweating, flushed skin, high body temperature, rapid pulse, confusion and more.
+- Watch for: Hot, dry skin or heavy sweating, flushed skin, high body temperature, rapid pulse, confusion and more.

-- Treat it: Call 911, and try to lower the person's body temperature by getting them to a shady area and placing ice packs or cool wet towels on their neck, armpits and groin or immersing them in cool water.
+- How to treat heat stroke: Call 911, and try to lower the person's body temperature by getting them to a shady area and placing ice packs or cool wet towels on their neck, armpits and groin or immersing them in cool water.

 Summer is a time for enjoying the outdoors with family and friends.
 As you head out doors, take appropriate precautions and watch for the signs of heat related illnesses.